Apofenic/mtg-webam-OCR/README.md

 - upload a photo of a magic cardto log api results in the console.
-- WIP (OCR seems to need a prefect image to work)
+- WIP (OCR seems to need a perfect image to work)